mon9716/HealthAI-Suite1/README.md

-# 🩺 HealthAI Suite: Intelligent Healthcare Applications
+# 🩺 HealthAI Suite: Intelligent Healthcare Application

 ## 📌 Overview
 HealthAI is a comprehensive project that leverages **Machine Learning, Deep Learning, and NLP** to build healthcare-focused applications.